nishbo/simsimpy/README.txt

 A few useful functions.
 6. intstep
 Integration step module.
+7. optimzie
+Contains a series of optimization functions.
+Requires scipy

 For more information use help.
 For example of usage see example.py script.